modelleicher/FS22_realismAddon_gearbox/README.md

 # Changelog:

+###### V 0.5.2.7
+- fixed Error when in Manual with Auto Clutch and CVT vehicle :: realismAddon_gearbox_overrides.lua:104: attempt to index field 'currentGears' (a nil value)

 ###### V 0.5.2.6
 - addition of second group set
 - fixed compatability with automatic gears like in the default Valtra